applied-bioinformatics/An-Introduction-To-Applied-Bioinformatics/book/fundamentals/database-searching.md

 #### Further optimizing composition-based approaches by pre-computing reference database information <link src="HQmZgF"/>

-One important feature of composition-based approaches is that, because the reference database doesn't change very often, we can pre-compute features of the reference sequences and re-use this.
+One important feature of composition-based approaches is that, because the reference database doesn't change very often, we can pre-compute features of the reference sequences and re-use them.
 This can help us to vastly decrease the runtime of our heuristic searches.
 For example, the computation of all of the reference database kmer frequencies is a lot of work.
 If we can compute that outside of our database search, we can avoid doing that step for every database search, and therefore remove that computationally expensive (i.e., slow) step of the process.

 Here we'll compute all of the reference database kmer frequencies.
 Notice that this step takes about a minute to complete.
 This is a minute of compute time that we can save on every database search!